How to engineer a quantum wavefunction: A Case Study of Analogue Quantum Simulation: Bose-Hubbard Physics

 \section{A Case Study of Analogue Quantum Simulation: Bose-Hubbard Physics}

-Analogue quantum simulation consists in the modelling of some `target' quantum system or model by some other well-controlled `source' quantum system.
-Successful analogue quantum simulation requires that the source and target models are appropriate theoretical models between which a partial isomorphism holds in the relevant regime of idealisation \citep{HangleiterCarolanThebault2017}.
-The key to the simulation is that the source system can be controlled more easily than the target system, and so an experiment on the source system can probe elements of the target system that are experimentally inaccessible, given that the idealised models are appropriately verified.
+Successful analogue quantum simulation requires that the source and target system models are de-idealisations of a single theoretical model in some appropriate regime of idealisation \citep{HangleiterCarolanThebault2017}.
+The key to the simulation is that the source system can be controlled more easily than the target system, and so an experiment on the source system can probe elements of the target system that are experimentally inaccessible, given that the idealised model is appropriately verified.

-One class of dynamical systems that are particularly ripe for modelling in analogue quantum simulation experiments are those that conform to the Bose-Hubbard model, which describes the `dynamics of a lattice' of interacting bosons.
-The discovery of quantum phase transitions at zero temperature between a superconducting and an insulating phase in granular superconductors sparked theoretical and experimental interest in the model \citep[p.~566]{Bruder2005}.
-This led to the experimental investigation of various other systems described by the Bose-Hubbard Hamiltonian, including thin Helium-films and arrays of Josephson junctions as well as more theoretical interest in the model itself.
+One class of dynamical systems that are particularly ripe for modelling in analogue quantum simulation experiments are those that conform to the Bose-Hubbard model, which describes the dynamics of a lattice of interacting bosons.
+The Bose-Hubbard model was first derived by \citet{Gersch1963} in the context of granular superconductors---a special case of so-called `type-II' superconductors.
+However, it was the discovery of \emph{quantum phase transitions} at zero temperature between a superconducting and an insulating phase in granular superconductors that sparked theoretical and experimental interest in the model \citep[566]{Bruder2005}.
+This led to the experimental investigation of other systems described by the Bose-Hubbard Hamiltonian, including thin Helium-films and arrays of superconductors connected by Josephson junction.

+Such implementations of the Bose-Hubbard model are engineered systems with extraordinary phase behaviour that display close similarity to the behaviour of `natural' type-II superconductors.
+Type-II superconductors are characterised by an atypical intermediate phase between their insulating and superconducting phases, an analogue of which is observed in the behaviour of thin Helium-films, and by the formation of magnetic vortices when an external magnetic field is applied, which is observed in Josephson junction arrays.
+A precise understanding of superconductors is crucial for a broad range of technological applications.